 Geospatial data repositories, both open and licensed, are listed in Finding Maps.
 Federal and provincial ministries, and municipalities, offer open data portals for a variety of topics.

 What if you find a relevant article, report or book chapter, and it's not at Queen's?
-The library's free Interlibrary loan service is still accepting requests for electronic copies of these items.
-Print items cannot be requested at this time.
+The library's free Interlibrary loan service is accepting requests for electronic articles or print books.

 Citation managers act as personal libraries.
 As you search for relevant information, you can add the citations to your manager while you search.
 Citation managers such as Zotero have a plug-in feature that works with MS Word that allows you to add citations and a bibliography to your document as you write, and to format them easily.